Advertiser Disclosure

 Flight delays and cancellations are regular occurrences in air travel.
 When one or the other happens, it’s important to understand your rights and what compensation you are entitled to as a result of a delay or cancellation.

-The U.S. and European Union (EU) have different regulations and policies regarding delays and cancellations for passengers on flights to/from/within their respective countries.
-When you read through the U.S. and EU guidelines, you’ll notice that air travel involving the EU offers more passenger protection than what’s available in the U.S.
+The U.S. and European Union have different regulations and policies regarding delays and cancellations for passengers on flights to, from, and within their respective countries.
+When you read through the U.S. and EU guidelines, you’ll notice that air travel involving the EU offers more passenger protection than what’s available in the US.

-This article will outline when you’re entitled to compensation as a passenger, what rights you have, and credit cards that provide travel coverage when flight issues occur.
+This article outlines when you’re entitled to compensation as a passenger, what rights you have, and credit cards that provide travel coverage when flight issues occur.

 Credit Cards That Offer Compensation or Insurance